sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/03 Reflection Pt 2.md

 That was something you hadn't yet had to consider.
 You stood up, leaving the sword by the pool as you paced about, having made yourself nervous.

 "O-okay, I should really just focus on the next task and... oh no, that's the Rito one, isn't it?
 I have to get up into the sky?
 Fuck, man...
 See Link, I can't be you.
+I don't think I'm scared of heights but holy hell, I don't want to be on some floating machine floating up above the clouds.
 Surely you would have taken that as a challenge."

 "*On the contrary, Master.*"